 In May, most fall shows will be wrapping up.
-As must-see TV winds down, the time is right to come up with a cord cutting transition plan, purchase some equipment, start streaming service free trials, and get everyone in the house onboard.
+As must-see TV winds down, the time is right to come up with a money saving transition plan, purchase some equipment, start streaming service free trials and get everyone in the house onboard.

 The most important thing we want to convey here is that you don’t need to go cold turkey or cancel anything right away.
-Instead, build your new cord cutting setup alongside your current pay TV system.
+Instead, build your new TV setup alongside your current pay TV system.

 That way both are running as long as it takes for everyone to get comfortable with a new way to enjoy TV.

 By the time your favorite fall shows start up, or even before your next cable or satellite bill arrives, you and your family will be ready to make the switch with no regrets!